e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 ### Data preparation
 - Download the pipeline (it can be in any location).
-- Download the fits-IDI files from the observatory (they can be in any location).
+- Download the fits-IDI files from the observatory (they can be in any unique location).
 - Create the working path where you will work, and copy the `inputs.txt` to your working path.
-- Fill the `fits_path` (where the fits files are located) and the `inbase` (any name you want to give to your project).
+- Edit the inputs.txt file: fill the `fits_path` (where the fits files are located) and the `inbase` (any name you want to give to your project).
-- Leave all the other parameters as default, and only use the steps `run_importfits=1` and `summary_weblog=1`.
+- Leave all other parameters as default, and only use the steps `run_importfits=1` and `summary_weblog=1`.
 - Data will be converted to MS and prepared.
 Open in a web browser the file `./weblog/index.html`.
-- Check the listobs file in the weblog/Observation summary and fill the fields `targets`, `phscals`, `fluxcal`,`bpcal`,`ptcal`.
+- Check the listobs file in the 'Observation summary' tab and fill in the inputs.txt file the fields `targets`, `phscals`, `fluxcal`,`bpcal`,`ptcal`.
 - Select a reference antenna `refant`.
 If you are not sure set `refant=''` and rerun the `summary_weblog` step alone.
-The pipeline will try to suggest a list of the best reference antenna to use.
+The pipeline will try to suggest a list of the best reference antennas to use.
 - Run the rest of the pre-processing steps depending on your needs.
+If you have a list of manual flags to apply, set `flag_2a_manual=1` and remember to specify where that file is by setting `manual_flags_a` in the user inputs.
-It is recommended to produce an average dataset `inbase_avg.ms`.
+- In most cases it is recommended to run `average_1=1` to split the date to a new averaged dataset `inbase_avg.ms`.

 ### Data calibration
-- Prepare the file `manual_flags_a` with flags commands based on the plots produced in the previous section (or your own data exploration).
+- Prepare the file `manual_flags_b` with flags commands based on the plots produced in the previous section (or your own data exploration).
+The external file should be set in `manual_flags_b` in the user inputs.
-- Run all the calibration steps.
+- Run all the calibration steps by setting them to 1.
 You may prefer to run each of them one by one and check the output plots
 - You can always select the step `weblog=1`.
 It will just update the weblog with any new plots available.
-- Improve the `manual_flags_a` to have more detailed flagging as you proceed with the calibration.
+- Improve the `manual_flags_a` file to have more detailed flagging as you proceed with the calibration.
 - It is a good practice to redo the calibration once you are happy with your flags and you are sure of all the steps.
-For that you can rerun `average_1` to produce from scrath the `inbase_avg.ms` dataset and repeat all the calibration steps.
+For that, you can rerun `average_1` to produce from scratch the `inbase_avg.ms` dataset and repeat all the calibration steps.